 The first step for managing your expenses is creating a proper plan for your estimated regular expenses.
-It's important to put things down on paper or a digital planner to keep track of what you will spend your money on.
+It's important to put things down on paper or in a digital planner to keep track of what you will spend money on.

-Second, make a list of your actual expenses so you will know where your money is going.
+Second, make a list of your actual expenses so you know where your money is going.
 The reason people have so much trouble handling their expenses is because they have no idea what their expenses really are.
-If you are conscious of how you’re spending your money, you will see clearly how much money is going toward things you can do without and which expenses can be easily cut back.
+If you are conscious about how you’re spending your money, you will see clearly how much money is going toward things you can do without and which expenses can be easily cut back.

-Lastly, allocate money for every expense.
+Finally, allocate money for every expense.
 Some people use the envelope method for allocating money for each expense and some maintain separate accounts for drawing expenses.
 No matter how you do it, it’s important to find a system that works for you and stick to it.